 - better volume and sizes than mechanical HDDs.

-According to the financial report, Seagate’s Q4 revenue was $2.63 billion, a decrease of 12.6% from the revenue of $3.01 billion in the same period last year, while the profit of $276 million fell 42% from $482 million in the same period last year.
+According to the financial report, Seagate’s Q4 revenue was $2.63 billion, a decrease of 12.6% from the revenue of $3.01 billion in the same period last year.
+In comparison, the profit of $276 million fell 42% from $482 million in the same period last year.

 In response to the slump in market demand, Seagate announced that it will cut production capacity, which means fewer HDD hard drives will be shipped next quarter.

-In fact, compared with solid-state drives, mechanical hard drives have the advantages of large capacity and high-cost performance, but they are still inferior to solid-state drives in terms of volume, speed, heat dissipation, noise, etc. So would you choose to buy a mechanical hard drive?
+In fact, compared with solid-state drives, mechanical hard drives have the advantages of large capacity and high-cost performance.
+However, they are still inferior to solid-state drives in terms of volume, speed, heat dissipation, noise, etc. So would you choose to buy a mechanical hard drive?

 Leave a Reply